-It’s also once of the best forms of exercise to maintain and improve a healthy posture.
-Great for your back, stopping back pain in it’s tracks, and add to that it feels great when you can walk around confident and tall.
+It’s also one of the best forms of exercise to maintain and improve a healthy posture.
+Great for your back, stopping back pain in it’s tracks, and that it feels great when you can walk around confident and tall.

 So there you have it, gentle walks and yoga.

-Both of these will help you gain back your strength in your back, so you can return to doing the exercise you love the most.
+Both of these will help you gain back the strength in your back, so you can return to doing the exercise you love the most.